SamMartin92/tic-tac-to/README.md

 <img src='assets/images/readme/testing-and-bugs/multiple-tiles-1.PNG' height='350px' style='margin:20px'> <img src='assets/images/readme/testing-and-bugs/multiple-tiles-1.PNG' height='350px' style='margin:20px'>

-  - The fix for this bug was to break up the function into two seperate functions, one to find the available moves and then one to select a tile from that array.
+  - The fix for this bug was to break up the function into two separate functions, one to find the available moves and then one to select a tile from that array.
   - ```javascript
       function getAvailableMoves() {
         tiles.forEach(function (tile) {